Barclays: Sponsorships

 In 2007, Barclays agreed a 20-year naming rights agreement for $400 million for the Barclays Center in Brooklyn, New York City, home of the Brooklyn Nets basketball team.
 Two years later, due to the slump in the economy the deal was renegotiated to $200 million.

 Barclays sponsored the 2008 Dubai Tennis Championships.

 Barclays was the sponsor of the Barclays Cycle Hire scheme in London from its inception in 2010 to 2015, as part of a £25 million deal with Transport for London.

-Barclays was a longtime title sponsor of the Premier League, in a sponsorship that started with the 2003–04 season.
+Barclays was a longtime title sponsor of the Premier League, in a sponsorship that started with the 2003–04 season and ended with 2015–16 season.

-Support for Israel

-Activists in the Palestine Solidarity Campaign said that “Barclays invests over £1billion-plus in arms companies supplying Israel, including Israeli arms manufacturer, Elbit Systems who specialise in military drones, surveillance systems, and small arms for Israeli soldiers.”
+In January 2025, Apple had talks with Barclays and Synchrony Financial about replacing Goldman Sachs as Apple's credit card partner.